This post was updated on April 19, 2015 to reflect information from Papa Murphy’s 2015 FDD (Item 7).

 11. Phase 4 (PMI Enterprise Solution) Training: $400

 - Training is divided into four required phases which may take up to five and one-half weeks.
 Phase 4 training is conducted by the franchisor’s PMI Enterprise Solution partner, NCR.
 The cost of Phase 4 training is $400 per entity for up to two participants.
-Additional participants may attend at a cost of $150 each.
+Additional participants may attend at a cost of $400 for up to two participants.

 12. Travel and Living Expenses While Training (Phases 1-4): $3,880 to $11,860